Experienced No Fault Doctor Serving Buffalo, NY

 Concussions are seen when the head collides with another object, often a window or headrest, causing the brain to jolt.
 This leads to headaches, dizziness, or other more serious symptoms.

-Regardless of what injury you sustained from a car accident, if no-fault insurance is in play, you will likely have your medical expenses covered by the supporting insurance company, through no fault doctor.
+Regardless of what injury you sustained from a car accident, if no-fault insurance is in play, you will likely have your medical expenses covered by the supporting insurance company through a no-fault doctor.

-As mentioned above, because not all physicians or medical offices accept no-fault insurance, you may be having a difficult time locating a no fault doctor.
+As mentioned above, because not all physicians or medical offices accept no-fault insurance, you may have difficulty locating a no-fault doctor.
 Luckily for you, Medical Care of Western New York at Buffalo is here to help.
 We accept no-fault insurance!